Death of Osama bin Laden Fast Facts

 May 13, 2011 - A US military official tells CNN the Navy Seal team who carried out the bin Laden raid wore helmet-mounted digital cameras that recorded the mission.

-May 17, 2011 - Sen. John Kerry announces that Pakistan will return the tail of the US helicopter damaged during the raid that killed Osama bin Laden.
+May 17, 2011 - Senator John Kerry announces that Pakistan will return the tail of the US helicopter damaged during the raid.

 May 18, 2011 - Admiral Mike Mullen and Defense Secretary Robert Gates tell reporters there is no evidence that the senior Pakistani leadership knew of Osama bin Laden's presence in Pakistan.